ravisahu/MakemojiSDK-Android/README.md

 **Setup a the Makemoji TextInput**

-First you will want to add the component to your activity content layout
+First you will want to add the component to your activity content layout.
+You can change the colors and drawables by specifying a style inheriting from MojiInputLayoutDefaultStyle.

 ```xml
 <com.makemoji.mojilib.MojiInputLayout